 Who are Colourful Histories?

-Published research and book reviews are available in History Today, Journal of Pacific History, Limina, Australian Policy and History, and the Professional Historians Association (Vic & Tas).
-Deborah’s research has also been presented at public events, seminars and conferences.
+Published research and book reviews appear in History Today, the Journal of Pacific History, Limina, Australian Policy and History, and the Professional Historians Association (Vic & Tas).
+Her work has also been presented at public events, seminars, and conferences internationally.

-Enquiries are welcomed for commissioned histories, public speaking events, podcast appearances and research contracts.
+Enquiries are welcomed for commissioned histories, public speaking, podcast appearances, and research contracts.

 Contact us